ACF | connect

 NextNotes Lab is a student-driven offshoot of the flagship NextNotes® High School Composition Awards program.
 Whereas NextNotes is nationwide, NextNotes Lab focuses on the Twin Cities community of young composers.

-NextNotes® High School Music Creator Awards
+NextNotes® High School Music Creator Awards (Past Program)

 Racial Equity for Artists: Musical Creators Leading Change

 As an organization dedicated to living musical creators and cultivating a community for their work to thrive in, ACF strives to be diverse, inclusive, and equitable like many in our shared ecosystem.
 To do so, however, we must acknowledge the historical exclusion of BIPOC (Black, Indigenous, People of Color) artists in the musical world - particularly Western European-based classical music - and provide a platform to the very artists we seek to support.
 We invite our community of artists, partners, colleagues, and leaders to join us in listening, learning, and discovering tangible ideas to activate more racially inclusive and equitable opportunities for creative musical artists today.